 Real estate listings and valuation site Zillow.com has racked up $78.7 million in losses since 2004, but the ads it sells to real estate agents and mortgage lenders have helped the company narrow its losses and nearly triple its revenue from 2008 and 2010, the company said in a regulatory filing in preparation for an initial public offering.

-It remains to be seen how much Zillow can raise in an IPO — the $51.75 million maximum the company cited was an estimate used solely for calculating a registration fee.
-But Zillow said it’s already signed a lease on a new 66,000-square-foot headquarters in Seattle that the company plans to move into in August.
+Zillow hopes to raise as much as $51.8 million in the IPO, and has already signed a lease on a new 66,000-square-foot headquarters in Seattle that the company plans to move into in August, the company said in a regulatory filing.
 The company, which employs 252, leases additional office space in San Francisco, Chicago and New York.

 Zillow's management "will have considerable discretion" in deciding how to spend the money the company raises in an IPO, the company said in an S-1 registration statement that reveals numerous details about the company's past, along with its plans for the future.